How Stab Magazine Actively Represses Women's Surfing

 I asked the editors of Stab these questions directly, in an email that flew from my enraged fingers at the speed of light.
 To my surprise, they responded immediately and enthusiastically.
 “I pretty much agree with every word,” Goggans said, explaining that he had been “railing” for a shift in the magazine to a more “egalitarian tone.”
 They encouraged me to pitch some articles to them; I did, and they were received very well.
 They ran copy edits, asked my per-word rate, and invited me to the office before abruptly and mysteriously ceasing to respond.
 The pieces never ran, and I never heard from them again.

 At first, I felt humiliated.
 I’d worked hard on those articles; I’d skipped class the day I was supposed to go to their office waiting for them to confirm a specific time or address.
 Then came anger, followed by acceptance.
 Stab would not have been a good fit for me.
 I used to eat up their radical surf edits, but let’s be honest: their content is stagnant and uncomfortably testosterone-drenched.
-If they want to cater to a small-minded audience and feature pornographic images of women, that’s their prerogative – so live and let live, I thought.
+If they want to cater to a small-minded audience and feature women only to feed their paradigm of male dominance, that’s their prerogative.

 I address you today, several months later, because coming across this Laura Crane interview has reignited my frustration.
 Representation matters.
 The narrow and idealized image of women in surf is oppressive and acts as a barrier to progress in the sport in very real, tangible, and quantifiable ways.
 Ashton Goggans, if you think you’re doing good for the surfing world, think again.